 What Are the Benefits of Omega-3s?

 Omega-3s can play a role in supporting many systems in the body and can support a healthy heart, eye health, and normal cognitive function.
-These fatty acids are most well-known for their ability to support cardiovascular function, including supporting healthy blood pressure and helping maintain normal cholesterol levels.
+These fatty acids are most well-known for their ability to support cardiovascular function, including supporting healthy blood pressure and maintaining cholesterol levels already within the healthy range.

 Each form of omega-3 fatty acids provides its own benefits for the body.
 For example, DHA helps support cognitive health, including a strong memory and healthy motor function.
 For pregnant women, a significant intake of DHA can maintain healthy fetal development and brain health.
 Meanwhile, EPA omega-3s can help support emotional wellness and a healthy mood.
 Regularly including a supplement or food sources of omega-3s into your diet can help you maximize the potential benefits.